monacca1/nuggit/README.md

 the nuggit wrapper as described above.

 ### nuggit add
-- add the specified files to the staging area
+- Add the specified files to the staging area
 - example
   - `nuggit add ./fsw_core/apps/appx/file.c`
 - nuggit add command utilizes the "nuggit_log.txt".
 Each file that is "added" to the staging area using "nuggit add" will result in a nuggit log entry.
 See "nuggit log"

 ### nuggit branch
-- view the branches that exist and display if the same branch is checked out across all submodules or if there is a branch discrepancy
+- View the branches that exist and display if the same branch is checked out across all submodules or if there is a branch discrepancy
 - example
   - 'nuggit branch'

-### nuggit branch delete merged
+### nuggit_branch_delete_merged.pl
 - delete a specified branch that has already been merged.
 Delete it in the local repository and delete it in the remote repository
 - Command sytax:
   - nuggit_branch_delete_merged.pl <branch to delete>
 - example
   - nuggit_branch_delete_merged.pl JIRA-XYZ
+TO DO - fold this into another nuggut commmand, i.e. "nuggit branch -d <branch name>"

 ### nuggit clone
 - clone a repositoy
   - i.e.
     - `nuggit clone ssh://git@sd-bitbucket.jhuapl.edu:7999/fswsys/mission.git`
+- unlike with git, nuggit clone will populate all submodules

-### nuggit_init
+### nuggit init
 - Install the nuggit data structure to a preexisting repository.
-If the repo was cloned using the native git clone you will need to "nuggit_init" in the root folder of the git repository
+If the repo was cloned using the native git clone you will need to "nuggit  init" in the root folder of the git repository

-### nuggit_checkout_default.pl
-- this will recursively checkout the default branch, starting in the root repo and recursing down into each submodule.
-Note that the default branch of a submodule may be different from the default branch of the root repo.
-The default branch in one submodule may be different from the default branch in another submodule.

-### nuggit_checkout.pl
+### nuggit checkout
 - checkout a branch.
 There are some variations described here:
   - `nuggit_checkout.pl <branch_name>`
     - checkout a branch that already exists OR